 This is very advantageous in terms of welding materials that out gas as they weld and contaminate the GTAW electrode that is not protected.
 Thanks to the arc shape and the even heat distribution, the plasma arc welding forgives the changes in the arc length.
 This brings arc standoff distances which however are not critical as in the GTAW process.
 The plasma arc welding provides good welding consistency.

 The transfer of arc in the plasma arc welding process is gentle and is consistent.
-It provides for welding of fine wire and thin sheet, as well as for miniature components which with the GTAW arc is not applicable as it will damage the par
+It provides for welding of fine wire and thin sheet, as well as for miniature components which with the GTAW arc is not applicable as it will damage the part that

 One of the first things that the commercial welders learn when flux core arc welding is concerned is that this is an automatic or semi-automatic process of arc welding.
 During that process, the commercial welder uses the so called tubular electrode, which is based on a flux rather than on a solid electrode.